-

 Taste of Fear (1961) – Tuesday’s Forgotten Film

 This film, released more prosaically in the US as Scream of Fear, is a psychological suspense yarn plainly inspired by Les Diaboliques (Henri-Georges Clouzot, 1955) but offering several neat twists and turns of its own.
-A superior Hammer movie – from … Continue reading
+A superior Hammer movie – … Continue reading

 The Snorkel (1958) – Tuesday’s Forgotten Film

-This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly full-proof method to bump off his wife.
+This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly fool-proof method to bump off his wife.
 As such we know the identity of the villain right from the start, though there is … Continue reading

 Jimmy Sangster (1927 – 2011)